netsirkdmb/CapstoneProject/readme.txt

+#Note: I'm not sure how long these links will remain active.

 Using the Website:
 Initially, you can log in using the backdoor login.
 This will log you in as Kristen for both admin and award page.
 Backdoor: